jezzsantos/saastack/docs/decisions/0160-billing-integration.md

 # Context and Problem Statement

-Most SaaS products charge their customers for use of the product and they receive revenue.
+Most SaaS products charge their customers for use of the product, and they receive revenue.

 > The rest does not apply to businesses that don't charge for their products

 There is a universe of options and possibilities when it comes to:

 1. How much to charge,
-2. What to charge for (e.g., seats, tenancies, services, etc),
+2. What to charge for (e.g., seats, tenancies, services, etc.),
 3. Whether there are recurring charges for some things and fixed charges for others,
 4. Whether to charge on some schedule (e.g., daily, monthly, annually) and/or usage charges (e.g., per API call, per transaction, storage capacity) etc.